 A brief history of vibration measurement systems

-In order to better understand current measuring equipment, it is useful to take a look back in time.
+It is useful to look back in time to understand current measuring equipment better.
 In 1988, performing a vibration measurement was a physically demanding job.
-Your kit then consisted of a vibration measurement system with separate accelerometers and a drag-and-drop Compaq computer.
+Your kit consisted of a vibration measurement system with separate accelerometers and a drag-and-drop Compaq computer.
 In that computer was a Bakker card (by the firm Bakker).
-In addition to the accelerometers and the computer, you also had to physically carry a heavy generator.
+In addition to the accelerometers and the computer, you also had to carry a heavy generator.

-With this system it was possible to measure very little; exactly four seconds.
+With this system, it was possible to measure very little, precisely four seconds.
 Then came the task of recording and saving the data and finally drawing it out back at the work office with a pen plotter.
-In the end, you could only put one point on the graph, in contrast to present times where it is possible to place thousands of points on a graph.
-A lot more was possible with the IFCO VM measuring system which was introduced in 1992.
+In the end, you could only put one point on the graph, in contrast to present times when it is possible to place thousands of points on a graph.
+A lot more was possible with the IFCO VM measuring system introduced in 1992.
 Here, the use of a generator was no longer needed.
 The IFCO VM measuring system used batteries that could last up to three weeks.
-In addition, the system had three geophones and it was possible to take measurements in three different directions.
+In addition, the system had three geophones, and it was possible to take measurements in three different directions.

-Major steps were once again taken in 2004 with the arrival of the Axilog (3D geophone and the first measuring device with a modem for remote access) and the introduction of the Redbox in the Netherlands.
+Major steps were again taken in 2004 with the arrival of the Axilog (3D geophone and the first measuring device with a modem for remote access) and the introduction of the Redbox in the Netherlands.
 A year later, an important update of the IFCO system followed.
 The Profound Vibra-SBR operated on both batteries and mains power and was also equipped with a SIM card.
 This was followed by upgrades of the Redbox in 2014 and the Axilog (the rechargeable Axilog II).
 From 2018, the advancement in vibration meters would follow each other in rapid succession.
-The result: increasingly compact devices (in some cases, no bigger than a matchbox) with creative names such as SWARM, Spyder, Frogwatch.
-To match with the curve of modern times, fewer buttons on devices and more useful features to fit everyone's needs.
+This resulted in increasingly compact devices (in some cases, no bigger than a matchbox) with creative names such as SWARM, Spyder, and Frogwatch.
+To match the curve of modern times, fewer device buttons and more useful features appeared to fit everyone's needs.

 The measuring equipment